Essdot206/CPE-301-Swamp-Cooler-Project/README.md

 - The Assignment For the final project can be found in the CPE301_Final_Project-1.pdf section under main
 - The final code that we all designed together is under the CPE_301_Final_Project.ino section under main

-- This is the link to the video of our project that was edited By Kenneth Matthews
+- This is the link to the video of our project that was edited By Kenneth Matthews:
 - - https://youtu.be/Dd4tDy8nVKk